seanGSISG/Create-OutlookSignature_Public/README.md

   - Finished Environet New Email template.
   - Optimized logic flow and Functions.
   - Added new helpers for converting variables to all Uppercase or Lowercase.
-  - Added more logging information for Environet.
+  - Added more logging information for SecondaryDomain.
   - Enhanced script output with more information and better readibility.

 **Version 0.1.2**
-  - Set Microsoft Graph with registered Entra App as default method for pulling user information, falls back to AD if fails.
+  - Set Microsoft Graph with registered Entra App as default method for pulling user information.
-  - Checks if user has an Environet account
+  - Checks if user has an SecondaryDomain account
-  - Began HTML template to generate Environet "New Email" signatures
+  - Began HTML template to generate SecondaryDomain "New Email" signatures

 **Version 0.1.1**
   - Enhanced registry settings to manage Outlook's default signature configuration.